 - Amex Gold card review

-- The American Express Gold Card has a $250 annual fee, but two benefits alone can get you $120 in value each year
+- The American Express Gold Card has a $250 annual fee, but benefits alone can get you at least $120 in value each year

 - Amex Platinum vs. Amex Gold card

-If you're less excited about earning rewards points — which can be valuable, but also tricky to redeem — and want to stick with cash back, the Blue Cash Preferred® Card from American Express is the best option, despite its $95 annual fee (See rates).
+If you're less excited about earning rewards points — which can be valuable, but also tricky to redeem — and want to stick with cash back, the Blue Cash Preferred® Card from American Express is the best option, despite its $95 (waived the first year) annual fee (See rates).

-Amex recently added 6% cash back on select U.S. streaming services and 3% back on all transit.
-That's in addition to the existing categories of 6% cash back at U.S. supermarkets on up to $6,000 in purchases per calendar year (and 1% after that), 3% back at U.S. gas stations, and 1% cash back on everything else.
+The card earns 6% cash back on select U.S. streaming services and 3% back on all transit.
+That's in addition to 6% cash back at U.S. supermarkets on up to $6,000 in purchases per calendar year (and 1% after that), 3% back at U.S. gas stations, and 1% cash back on everything else.

 The Blue Cash Preferred® Card from American Express comes with a handful of travel and purchase protections as well.
 Cash back comes in the form of a statement credit, so effectively you can use it to "erase" purchases.